KhronosGroup/KTX-Software/BUILDING.md

 also find instructions for building it from source at [Doxygen downloads](http://www.stack.nl/~dimitri/doxygen/download.html).
 Make sure the directory containing the `doxygen` executable is in your `$PATH`.

+### libassimp

+You need to install the Open Asset Import Library [`libassimp`](https://github.com/assimp/assimp) on GNU/Linux and macOS if you want to build the KTX vulkan loader tests.
+The KTX Git repo has binaries for iOS and Windows.
+You'll find `libassimp` in the standard package manager on GNU/Linux.
+On macOS it can be installed via [MacPorts](https://www.macports.org/install.php) or [Brew](https://brew.sh/).

 {# vim: set ai ts=4 sts=4 sw=2 expandtab textwidth=75:}